deshaw/pyflyby/doc/README.txt

   PYFLYBY_PATH=/foo1/bar1:-:/foo2/bar2
 then this reads /foo1/bar1, then the default locations, then /foo2/bar2.

-In $PYFLYBY_PATH, ".../.pyflyby" means that all ancestor directories are searched for a member named ".pyflyby".
+In $PYFLYBY_PATH, ".../.pyflyby" (with _three_ dots) means that all ancestor directories are searched for a member named ".pyflyby".

 For example, suppose the following files exist:
   /etc/pyflyby/stuff.py